ctrlplusb/easy-peasy/README.md

 };
 ```

 In the case that your `useStore` implementation depends on an "external" value when mapping state.
-Then you should provide the respective "external" within the second argument to the `usStore`.
+Then you should provide the respective "external" within the second argument to the `useStore`.
 The `useStore` hook will then track the external value and ensure to recalculate the mapped state if any of the external values change.

 ```javascript
 import { useStore } from 'easy-peasy';